 The faculty’s expertise here covers almost all aspects of IS research, and that gives us an edge in knowing different research streams and research traditions in IS.

-Yili Hong, MIS PhD Graduate, Assistant Professor at Arizona State University
+Yili Hong, MIS PhD Graduate, Associate Professor at Arizona State University

 PhD students in MIS are required to complete two research papers: first year summer paper and second year summer paper.
 Students will be asked to present a proposal of their research papers in May of the first and second year and the final presentation in the beginning of the second and third year.
 After each presentation, the MIS faculty will evaluate whether the student has satisfactorily completed the research paper and presentation requirement.